Supersonic transport: Previous concepts

+2016–present

 In March 2016, Boom Technology revealed that it is in the development phases of building a 40-passenger supersonic jet capable of flying Mach 1.7, claiming that the design simulation shows that it will be quieter and 30% more efficient than the Concorde and will be able to fly Los Angeles to Sydney in 6 hours.
 It is planned to go into service in 2029.

 For its economic viability, NASA research since 2006 has focused on reducing the sonic boom to allow supersonic flight over land.
+In 2016, NASA announced it had signed a contract for the design of a modern low-noise SST prototype.
+The designing team is led by Lockheed Martin Aeronautics.

 NASA should fly a low-boom demonstrator in 2019, reduced from double bangs to soft thumps by airframe shaping, to inquire community response, in support of a prospective FAA and ICAO ban lift in the early 2020s.
 The Lockheed Martin X-59 QueSST X-plane will mimic the shockwave signature of a Mach 1.6 to 1.8, 80- to 100-seat airliner for 75 PNLdB compared with 105 PNLdB for Concorde.